JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 - ***[Interferogram (Ref.)]*** Scaled reference interferogram image.

 - ***[Open File]*** Open an undisturbed interferogram image file.
 Image file extensions should preferably be .png or .snp.
-However, all image extensions (.gif, .jpg, .bmp, etc) could be used.
+However, all image extensions (*.gif*, *.jpg*, *.bmp*, etc) can be used.
 The path to opened file is shown in text box above.
 Unlike interferogram gas jet files, the algorithm allows the insertion of only one reference file.
   > **Warning**
   >  Interferometry Analysis - LIP software only works with grayscale image files.

+- ***[Image Scale]*** The interferogram image shown is scaled to screen size (428,342) for users' viewing only.
+However, all processes to determine the electronic density profile are done with the original dimensions of the image file.
+-
 - ***[Analyse Data]*** From this command button, the software will apply data processing to generate the accumulated phase-shift map, the radial phase-shift map, and the map of the electron density distribution of the plasma.

 - ***[Clear]*** Button to clear input and output data.

+> **Note**
+> The algorithm set the frequency that generate negative phase map.
+Because the refractive index of the plasma is less than 1.
+This is an intrinsic characteristic of plasmas, and which is considered in the calculations of the algorithm.

 ### Options
 - ***[Select Analysis Area]*** Parameters to select the interferogram area to apply the algorithm.
 The selected area is defined by a rectangle with edges defined by X and Y coordinates (***[Y Coord]*** and ***[X Coord]***).
 The user that intends to use the whole interferogram needs to uncheck the checkbox  ***[Use select area]***.